Using Peptides for Muscle Growth and Fat Loss: Benefits vs. Risks

 The isolation of natural GHRH was accomplished in 1982 after a team of scientists extracted a then-unknown 44 amino acid peptide from a tumor that caused acromegaly (excess HGH production) in a patient [6].
 Soon thereafter, the long-acting GHRH agonist sermorelin, aka "CJC-1295" or "mod-GRF 1-29," was created as an investigative weight-loss drug and for treating growth hormone deficiency [7, 8].

-Fast forward to now, many GHRPs and GHRHs exist.
+Fast-forward to now, and many GHRPs and GHRHs exist.
 An issue that remains unresolved is to what degree endogenous GHRH, which may be increased by the hypothalamic action of GHRPs, mediates GH release.

-In contrast, high doses of GHRPs appear to increase endogenous GHRH release, suggesting that endogenous GHRH plays an active rather than a passive role in the GH released by GHRP [11].
+In contrast, high doses of GHRPs appear to increase endogenous GHRH release, suggesting that the latter plays an active rather than a passive role in the GH released by GHRP [11].
 Recent data found that a GHRH antagonist significantly inhibited the GH response of GHRP-6 in healthy young men [12].

 Why Combine GHRPs with a GHRH Agonist?

-To increase growth hormone optimally, it's prudent to take GHRPs simultaneously with a GHRH agonist.
-Essentially, taking these peptides in combination creates a strong "pulse" of growth hormone release in the brain, which mimics the innate pulsatile nature of GH secretion in humans.
+To increase growth hormone, it's prudent to take GHRPs simultaneously with a GHRH agonist.
+Combining these peptides creates a strong "pulse" of growth hormone release in the brain, mimicking the innate pulsatile nature of GH secretion in male humans.

 But what about taking just a GHRP or GHRH agonist by itself?
 Well, a GHRH agonist, notably CJC-1295, is like the override signal in case somatostatin is "putting the brakes" on your pituitary gland.
 GHRPs are the de facto "launch sequence" once a GHRH agonist activates the "countdown," propelling your GH levels into orbit within minutes (quite literally).